 Definition and Purpose

 The copyright symbol (©) indicates that a work is protected by copyright law, meaning the creator has exclusive rights to control its use, distribution, and modification.
-It serves as a visual reminder to others that the work is legally protected and cannot be copied or used without permission.
+Which means it serves as a visual reminder to others that the work is legally protected and cannot be copied or used without permission.
 The symbol is typically followed by the year of first publication and the name of the copyright holder.

 Historical Context